shaunthom/Supply-Chain-DBMS/README.md

 ### Project Overview

 Welcome to my detailed database project documentation, which focuses on a system designed for handling inventory and resource management in supply chains.

-My database development began with analyzing metadata, followed by designing clusters and establishing their interrelations based on business rules.
-I finally created a comprehensive ER diagram by integrating these clusters.
-Of course, I identified primary keys and foreign keys before drawing the final ER model diagram!
+### Methodology:

+Given below is a concise methdology for this project:

+1. Metadata Analysis: This step involves gathering and examining data from various sources within the supply chain.
+I focus on understanding the data types, allowable values, and other constraints of this data, identifying key fields essential for managing inventory and resources.

+2. Cluster Design: Based on my metadata analysis, I group the related data fields into clusters.
+Each cluster represents a logical grouping of data, such as products, suppliers, or transactions.

+3. Defining Interrelations: I then establish how these clusters relate to each other according to business rules.
+This involves determining relationships like which products are supplied by which suppliers, or how transactions affect inventory levels.

+4. ER Diagram Creation: The final step is integrating these clusters and their interrelations into a comprehensive Entity-Relationship (ER) diagram.
+This diagram serves as a blueprint of my database, visually representing the data structure and how different entities are connected.

+5. Normalization: I identify the different dependencies present in my database and seek to eliminate them.
+In this process, I create a new final ER model diagram using which I will implement the database.

 ### Metadata